 The following step is to create content related to those keywords.
 Think about all the value you can provide with your expertise or research skills.
-By researching what content to write, you’ll be making sure your work will be widely read and It will not sit there “gathering dust.”
-More importantly, this way you’ll be serving your readers, which is, or should be one of your main goals.
-It goes without saying that if, and when you decide to monetize your blog, you’ll find it natural and easy.
+By researching what content to write, you’ll be sure your work will be widely read, and It will not sit there “gathering dust.”
+More importantly, this way, you’ll serve your readers, which is, or should be, one of your main goals.
+It goes without saying that if and when you decide to monetize your blog, you’ll find it natural and easy.

 Think about your headlines.
-You can’t put too much thought into it.
 They should include your desired keywords and hook your audience.
-You want to call your readers’ attention, and at the same time being truthful.
-I mention this because there is a noun called clickbait that means you attain attention to your content through devious means.
+You want to call your readers’ attention and, at the same time, be truthful.
+I mention this because there is a noun called clickbait, which means you attain attention to your content through devious means.
 The term is related to fake news and scams.
 To avoid this, your headline should tell upfront what your article is about.

 Although there is much more to SEO than what I have covered in this section, it is also true that high-quality content is still the king when it comes to Search Engine Optimization.
-You will futureproof your blog by writing high quality, engaging, illustrative content as one of your blogging pillars.
+Therefore, you will futureproof your blog by writing high-quality, engaging, illustrative content as one of your blogging pillars.

-Once you have your content ready, publishing it with WordPress is easy as cake.
-You will find the more you use it, the easier and faster you can do your blogging activities.
-Don’t forget to include the right visuals to go along with your piece of content.
+Once your content is ready, publishing it with WordPress is easy.
+The more you use it, the easier and faster you can do your blogging activities.
+Don’t forget to include the right visuals to accompany your piece of content.
 You get extra points for using the right images, icons, pictures, or photographs to accompany your text.

-You learned how to choose a domain name.
-This name will accompany you through your journey in the world of blogging.
-Then, you saw the benefits of using WordPress as your CMS, this decision will free you to focus on your value-producing activities while you tap into a pool of high-value resources.
-You chose a web hosting company that has everything you require to be up and running in your new venture.
-You chose a blogging theme to have a great design from the get-go.
+Now that you learned how to choose a domain name, this name will accompany you through your journey in the world of blogging.
+Then, you saw the benefits of using WordPress as your CMS.
+This decision will free you to focus on your value-producing activities while you tap into a pool of high-value resources.
+Next, you chose a web hosting company with everything required to be up and running in your new venture.
+Next, you chose a blogging theme to have a great design.
 Finally, you began creating high-value SEO content to futureproof your venture.

 Greatest of luck with your endeavors.

-Now that you’re in the business of blogging, take a look at MY 7 FREE (and freemium) BLOGGING RESOURCES to save some money down the road.
+Now that you’re in the blogging business, take a look at MY 7 FREE (and freemium) BLOGGING RESOURCES to save money down the road.